AADavin/Zombi/README.md

 Make sure that the Output_folder is the same!

 These two steps generate a species tree (with extinct lineages).
 To generate the sequences, it is first recommended using sampLyon

-Finally, we normally do not want to study the whole species tree but a smaller version of it.
+We normally do not want to study the whole species tree but a smaller version of it.
 For that we use the script **sampLyon.py**.
 It cuts and prunes the Species Tree and the Gene Trees so that only a given fraction of the species surviving in present time are represented.

 For example, if we generate a Species Tree with 10 000 species out of 1000 survive, but we are interested having about 10% of those surviving species in our final dataset, we can run the command

-    python sampLyon.py 100 /Output_folder Sample100
+    python sampLyon.py 0.1 /Output_folder Sample10percent

-sampLyon will cut the species tree to 100 randomly selected species (out of those living ones) and will output the whole information in the folder Sample100.
-Probably the best way to understand how SimuLyon and SampLyon work is by following the examples including in this manual.
+sampLyon will cut the species tree to 10% randomly selected species (out of those living ones) and will output the whole information in the folder Sample100.
+Probably the best way to understand how SimuLyon and SampLyon work is by following the examples including in this manual. (which is not written yet)

 ### **Output** ###